NetPosterWorks - Educational Posters selected for teachers by a teacher.

 A Woman Offers Prayers to a Banyan Tree Covered by Sacred Thread, Patna, India, Photographic Print

-The banyan tree is considered sacred in Hinduism, representing eternal life because of its expanding branches.
+The banyan tree, considered sacred in Hinduism, represents eternal life because of its expanding branches; it is also the national tree of India.

 The word “banyan” is from the Portugese banian, which meant “the place where merchants gathered”.